Towards Practical Deployment-Stage Backdoor Attack on Deep Neural Networks: Technical Details of Defensive Analysis

-Online backdoor defenses usually make stronger assumptions, \ie the inputs injected with backdoor triggers are actually fed into the models in-flight.
-Some offline methods (\eg Activation Clustering~\cite{chen2018detecting}) are also applicable under this assumption.
-Another line of these online defenses, \eg Randomized-Smoothing and Down-Upsampling, are based on preprocessing and inputs reformation.
-Attractive may these defenses look, remember that 1) some of them require complex analysis on every input and thus would introduce heavy overheads at inference time 2) others like inputs reformation yield mostly from adversarial attack defenses and may not be effective facing stronger backdoors, and may lead to additional clean accuracy drop.
-These are not always tolerable, automobile as an example.
-In addition, few online defense work consider complicated triggers (\eg physical-world triggers, Instagram-filter triggers), which are feasible through SRA.
+Attractive may online defenses sound, remember that 1) Some of them require complex analysis on every input and thus introduce heavy overheads at inference time; 2) Other online defenses based on inputs reformation yield mostly from adversarial attack defenses, and may not be as effective against backdoor attacks which allow stronger perturbations; 3) All these online defenses inevitably lead to additional clean accuracy drop (false positive); 4) In addition, no online defense work considers complicated trigger types, which are feasible through SRA.
+For example, when STRIP is tested against other trigger types (\eg~blend, physical-world, Instagram-filter), the recall rate degrades heavily.